 - Lease agreement, letter from landlord, or home purchase agreement verifying physical residence in Washington for 12 consecutive months prior to first day of the quarter of application.

-- Washington state driver’s license or Washington ID card
+- Washington State driver’s license or Washington ID card

-- Washington state vehicle registration,
+- Washington State vehicle registration,

-- Washington state voter registration card (if your parent’s vote in Washington).
+- Washington State voter registration card (if your parent’s vote in Washington).

 - Immigration document if your parent is not a U.S. citizen.

 Residency documents may be mailed to the Residency Office in B231C.
-Our office does not accept faxed documents.
+Our office does not accept e-mailed or faxed documents.
 Completed questionnaires and all supporting documentation must be received by the 30th calendar day of the quarter for which application is made.
 Documentation received after the 30th calendar day will be considered for the following quarter.

 Frequently Asked Questions